catslanderer/Aspect-Ratio-Detector/README.md

 3. Title component runs full width of app
 4. Board component is as large as possible while accounting for 1 - 3
 5. Controls component is as large as possible while accounting for 1 - 4
-6. Do not ask users to adjust their viewport to accomodate the app
+6. Do not ask users to adjust their viewport to accommodate the app

 Note that it's quite possible to meet some goals while only querying viewport width.
 One would begin by choosing either the 3/4 or 4/3 layout for the app, and then choose one of the following options: